 The duration of B.E.
-Programme is 4 years.
+Programme is 4 years and for the candidates who get admission in B.E. through lateral entry will have to spend 3 Years to complete their course.
 The decision of Admission Committee regarding equivalency shall be final and binding upon the candidate.

-Admission is available in the following disciplines of B.Tech programmes.
-Intake and Distribution of seats for 4 year B.Tech in the academic session 2018-19.
-Candidates must refer this seat intake as it is obtained from the SLIET SET 2018 information brochure.
+Admission is available in the following disciplines of B.E programmes.
+Intake and Distribution of seats for 4 year B.E in the academic session 2019.

 |Branch of Engineering||Total Seats|

 |Electronics & Communication Engineering||25|